edgedb/edgedb/docs/intro/projects.rst

 This command does a couple important things.

 1. It spins up a new Gel instance called ``my_instance``.
-2. If no ``edgedb.toml`` file exists, it will create one.
+2. If no |gel.toml| file exists, it will create one.
 This is a configuration file that marks a given directory as an Gel project.
 Learn more about it in :ref:`our edgedb.toml reference
    <ref_reference_edgedb_toml>`.